chakch/serverless-handson/README.md

 ## First Step : Prepare the field

-For this hands-on you need to install node version 8.9 Use node version manager to handle multiple node version
+For this hands-on you need to install node version 8.9 Use node version manager to handle multiple node versions

-- The installation instruction are available here: https://github.com/creationix/nvm
+- The installation instructions are available here: https://github.com/creationix/nvm

 - Check you install: `nvm --version`